 In January 2016, the International Accounting Standards Board issued IFRS 16, Leases ("IFRS 16"), its new leases standard that requires lessees to recognize assets and liabilities for most leases on their balance sheets.
 Lessees applying IFRS 16 will have a single accounting model for all leases, with certain exemptions.
 The new standard will be effective for annual periods beginning on or after January 1, 2019, with limited early application permitted.

-Management is currently evaluating the impact of IFRS 16 on its condensed interim consolidated financial statements.
+Management is currently evaluating the impact of IFRS 16 on its consolidated financial statements.

-Notes to Condensed Interim Consolidated Financial Statements For the Three and Six Months Ended September 30, 2018 and 2017 (Unaudited)
+Notes to Condensed Interim Consolidated Financial Statements For the Three and Nine Months Ended December 31, 2018 and 2017 (Unaudited)

 4. ACCOUNTS RECEIVABLE